musikalkemist/prophet/README.md

 python -m playwright install
 ```

-This will install the required browser plugins that will allow you to
+This will install the required browser plugins that enable *prophet* to
 connect to ChatGPT via the *revChatGPT* library.